Man staying at Manston asylum processing centre dies in hospital

 A man who was staying at the Manston asylum processing centre in Kent has died in hospital, the Home Office has said.

 The man reportedly became unwell on Friday and died on Saturday morning.
-He had arrived in the UK on a small boat on 12 November and was taken to hospital immediately on arrival, The Telegraph reported.
+He had arrived in the UK on a small boat on 12 November and was taken to hospital immediately on arrival, it has been reported.

 He was then discharged into the controversial processing centre at Manston on 15 November but subsequently became ill again.